History of Uchiwa|Changes in usage and the three major types of Uchiwa in Japan

 History of Uchiwa and Changes in Usage

-Uchiwa fans were introduced to Japan from China and have been used since ancient times, but what is the history of uchiwa fans before they took on their current form and usage?
+Uchiwa were introduced to Japan from China and have been used since ancient times, but what is the history of uchiwa before they came to be used and shaped as they are today?
 Here we introduce the history of uchiwa fans from ancient times to the present day, and the changes in their usage.

 The Primitive Era